-Cash provided by financing activities for the three months ended March 31, 2020 consisted of approximately \$5.2 million of net proceeds from the sales of an aggregate of 3,308,003 shares of our common stock in "at-the-market" offerings completed during the quarter and approximately \$1.7 million upon the exercise of warrants to purchase 1.7 million shares of our common stock.
+Cash provided by financing activities for the six months ended June 30, 2020 consisted of approximately \$8.1 million of net proceeds from the sales of an aggregate of 5,963,580 shares of our common stock in "at-the-market" offerings completed during the period, approximately \$1.7 million received upon the exercise of warrants to purchase 1.7 million shares of our common stock, approximately \$888,000 of net proceeds from the sales of an aggregate of 882,000 shares of common stock under the Purchase Agreement, and approximately \$367,000 in loan proceeds under the PPP.

-No cash was provided by financing activities for the three months ended March 31, 2019.
+Cash provided by financing activities for the six months ended June 30, 2019 consisted of proceeds from the underwritten public offering completed in April 2019.